Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 Some information is omitted from MonitorResponse in the interest of efficiency, due to the fact that the user would have already seen and verified it as part of conducting other queries.
-In particular, the VRF output and proof for each search key is not provided, or each key's initial position in the log, given that both of these can be cached from the original Search or Update query for the key.
+In particular, the VRF proof for each search key is not provided, or each key's initial position in the log, given that both of these can be cached from the original Search or Update query for the key.